 Our international operations expose us to risks that could materially adversely affect our financial condition and results of operations.

-For each of the years ended December 31, 2023 and 2022, our international operations accounted for approximately 8% of our consolidated revenues from operations.
+For the years ended December 31, 2024 and 2023, our international operations accounted for approximately 9% and 8%, respectively, of our consolidated revenues from operations.
 We face risks associated with our operations outside the United States.
 These risks include, among others, political and economic instability, exchange rate fluctuations, taxes, duties and the laws or regulations in those foreign jurisdictions in which we operate.
 In the event that we experience any difficulties arising from our operations in foreign markets, our business, financial condition and results of operations may be materially adversely affected.

 Natural and Human Disruptions - Risk 1